likecoin/iscn-specs/README.md

 ## ISCN Architecture

-The complete ISCN registration is consist of a kernel [ISCN](schema/iscn/v1.md) core metadata to record the unique global identifier and maintain the stakeholders, the intellectual property rights and the content metadata by [Stakeholder](schema/stakeholder/v1.md), [Rights](schema/rights/v1.md) and [Content](schema/content/v1.md) corresponsibly.
-The architecture of an ISCN is shown below:
+The complete ISCN registration is consist of a kernel [ISCN](schema/iscn.md) record to record the unique global identifier and maintain the stakeholders, and the content metadata by [stakeholders](schema/stakeholders/README.md), [contentFingerprints](schema/contentFingerprints/README.md) and [contentMetadata](schema/contentMetadata/README.md) corresponsibly.
+Other metadata can be added flexiblely through [JSON-LD](https://json-ld.org/) and [schema.org](https://schema.org/) standard.
+The basic architecture of an ISCN is shown below:

 ![ISCN architecture](https://gateway.pinata.cloud/ipfs/QmT3gD8KvowzpaU2n4ppc7EHnJ7rgqkbRCqgKmdvYHSTiv)

 ## ISCN content registry

 A registry is a service provider for the ISCN registration, and a registry should provide service to register a digital content with metadata that follows the ISCN specification and to query.
-If any entities want to become a registry for ISCN, they should reserve a code for their registry in [here](https://github.com/likecoin/iscn-registry).
+If any entities want to become a registry for ISCN, they should reserve a code for their registry in [here](https://github.com/likecoin/iscn-registry-index).

 ## ISCN Specification Guidelines